shailesh1729/tisp/book/basic_real_analysis/topology.md

 1. Half open intervals are neither open nor closed.
 1. Arbitrary intersections of closed sets are closed sets.
 1. Finite unions of closed sets are closed sets.
+1. Any finite set is closed.
+1. The set of natural numbers is closed.
+1. The set of integers is closed.

 ## Interior